kosmas12/TicTacToe/README.md

 # TicTacToe
-A Tic Tac Toe game for PC and Original Xbox
+A Tic Tac Toe game for PC and Original Xbox using SDL2